Finding funding to start your business

 Read more about preparing a financing application.
 Do you need extra help?
 Find out who can help you write your funding application.

-What do financiers pay attention to?
+What do financiers look for?

 A financier often looks at a starter’s funding application more critically than that of an existing business.
 The financier goes through your application and divides the information into ‘hard’ and ‘soft’ information. Â

 The hard information is what a financier can check directly with figures, concrete data, and documents.
 As a starter, you cannot yet provide figures from previous years.
-Then you must make do with a realistic forecast.
+So you must make do with a realistic forecast.
 A financier will estimate how likely it is that your forecast will come true.
 You can back up the forecast with figures from similar businesses and market research.

 The soft information is information about you as a starting entrepreneur.
 Make it clear what knowledge and skills you have that will help you as an entrepreneur.
 Also show that you are motivated to make your business a success.
 Financiers also take this information into account in their assessment.